Arts and Humanities Research Council funded projects exploring the future of health and social care

 Using Philosophical Dialogues with Children to Understand Care and Wellbeing for Siblings of those with Life-Limiting Conditions

-This project will use philosophical dialogues to work with siblings of those experiencing life-limiting/life-threatening conditions to help understand their perspectives on wellbeing and care.
+This project will use philosophical dialogues and complementary art activities to work with children who have siblings experiencing life-limiting conditions to understand their perspectives on wellbeing and care.
 The project will take a rights-based approach that will lead to a series of recommendations and advice for practitioners and families.
+The outputs, which include a leaflet, film, blog and podcast, will be co-created with the children.
+This project used philosophical dialogues and complementary art activities to work with children who have siblings experiencing life-limiting conditions to understand their perspectives on wellbeing and care.
+The project took a rights-based approach that led to a series of recommendations and advice for practitioners and families.
 The outputs, which include a leaflet, film, blog and podcast, will be co-created with the children.

 Imagining Better Futures of Health and Social Care with and for People with Energy Limiting Chronic Illnesses